Evangelion (mecha): Design and inspirations

-The design of the Evangelion was conceived and edited by Anno and Ikuto Yamashita, the official mecha designer of the series.
+The design of the Evangelion was conceived and edited by Anno and Ikuto Yamashita, the official mecha designer of the series who previously worked with Anno on Mobile Suit Gundam 0080: War in the Pocket.
 The director took inspiration from the demons of Japanese folklore, the oni, and wanted to give them a modern look that differed from other mecha, such as the Gundams of the Mobile Suit Gundam series, giving them a more human-demonic nature than strictly robotic.
 He commissioned Yamashita to create "a demon", "a giant barely under the control of humankind".
 Yamashita thus drew inspiration for the design of the machines from Gulliver's Travels, with the idea of representing an enormous power restrained, a giant that resembled a relief in a wall.
 Since the delivery of the preparatory sketches, Yamashita's drawings caused such a stir that even Neon Genesis Evangelion's staff members were divided, causing problems for Gainax.
 Toshimichi Ōtsuki introduced Neon Genesis Evangelion to a well-known toy company, but a representative of the company told him that a robot with such a design could never sell, especially because the lower limbs were considered too skinny.
 Anno, after the episode, decided to create a different series compared to the other mecha anime, all financed by private toy companies; moreover, to avoid any possible interference from the financial backers, he designed mecha that were difficult to reproduce in toy form to have more artistic freedom and revolutionize the genre, which he said had been stagnant for a long time and caged in a ready-made model.

 Ikuto Yamashita took inspiration from Jonathan Swift's Gulliver's Travels and was instructed to create the image of a demon.

-For the appearance and role of the humanoids, the authors took inspiration from Mazinger Z, Shutendoji, and Devilman.
+For the appearance and role of the humanoids, the authors took inspiration from Mazinger Z, Shutendōji, and Devilman.
 Believing that the power was "something very scary", Anno insisted on the threatening aspect of the units, trying to make the Evangelion look like "an anti-hero, something terrifying".
 Before deciding on the final design he drew a preliminary draft of the Eva similar to a Devilman.
 In the sketch the Eva had a curved back, a narrow waist, and a flat, thick chest, which resembled the "demonic" face of the Mazinger.
 In his original proposal, the Evangelion would have had a dark and gloomy color, except for the eyes, which he left white and circled in red, just like Mazinger Z. The intention was to inspire terror and make children understand how scary real life could be.
+Writer Alexandre Marine also compared the Evas with the Giant Warrior from Nausicaä of the Valley of the Wind (1984).
+She also noted Evas initial design resembled Detonator Orgun mechas, with elements from the original scenario resembling Castle in the Sky (1986).